For Index of Brides, CLICK

 L. Goodwin, Alice street, Kingston, when their eldest daughter, Edith Carey

-of North Battleford, Sask., son of Dr. J. A. Stirling of Picton, Ont.
+was married to John Bertram Stirling, B.A., B.Sc., of North Battleford, Sask., son of Dr. J. A. Stirling of Picton,

-The Rev. Malcolm Margilivray of Chalmers
+Ont.
+The Rev. Malcolm Margilivray of Chalmers Presbyterian Church,

-Presbyterian Church, performed the ceremony.
-The bride, who was given away by her
+performed the ceremony.
+The bride, who

-father, wore a gown of ivory satin and lace, and she was attended by her
+was given away by her father, wore a gown of ivory satin and lace, and she

-sister, Miss Dorothea Goodwin, who wore a becoming gown of mauve and yellow
+was attended by her sister, Miss Dorothea Goodwin, who wore a becoming gown

-Bertram of Dundas, the groom’s cousin and Miss Alice Goodwin, played the
+groomsman was Mr. Graham Bertram of Dundas, the groom’s cousin and Miss Alice

-and Dr. J. A. Stirling, Picton; Col. and Mrs. Bertram,
+out-of-town guests were Mrs. R. Stirling and Dr. J. A. Stirling, Picton; Col.

-Westmount; Mr. Graham Bertram,
+and Mrs. Bertram, Westmount; Mr. Graham Bertram, Dundas; Mr. Almers

 Bertram, Lachine; Mrs. C.S.
 Sutherland